durrantlab/molmoda-docs/README.md

 ## License

-All data, information, documentation, and associated content provided within this project are released under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) as specified in [`LICENSE`](https://github.com/durrantlab/biotite-docs).
+All data, information, documentation, and associated content provided within this project are released under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/deed.en) as specified in [`LICENSE`](https://github.com/durrantlab/biotite-docs).